guardrails-ai/guardrails/docs/how_to_guides/using_llms.md

 # Function that takes the prompt as a string and returns the LLM output as string
 def my_llm_api(
-    prompt: Optional[str] = None,
     *,
-    instructions: Optional[str] = None,
-    msg_history: Optional[list[dict]] = None,
+    messages: Optional[list[dict]] = None,
     **kwargs
 ) -> str:
     """Custom LLM API wrapper.

-    At least one of prompt, instruction or msg_history should be provided.
+    At least one of messages should be provided.

     Args:
-        prompt (str): The prompt to be passed to the LLM API instruction (str): The instruction to be passed to the LLM API msg_history (list[dict]): The message history to be passed to the LLM API **kwargs: Any additional arguments to be passed to the LLM API
+        messages (list[dict]): The message history to be passed to the LLM API **kwargs: Any additional arguments to be passed to the LLM API

     Returns: